iwater/react-native-invoke/README.md

 # React Native Invoke

 Invoke any native code directly from Javascript in React Native (without wrapping it first with a native manager).
-Gives you full access from JS to all native API of iOS (and Android soon).
+Gives you full access from JS to all native API of iOS and Android.
 ## Why
 The story behind this library and why it might be useful:<br>
 https://medium.com/@talkol/invoke-any-native-api-directly-from-pure-javascript-in-react-native-1fb6afcdf57d